dotnet/docs-aspire/docs/database/sql-server-component.md

 ### Use configuration providers

-The .NET Aspire PostgreSQL component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
+The .NET Aspire SqlServer supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `MicrosoftDataSqlClientSettings` from configuration files such as _appsettings.json_ by using the `Aspire:SqlServer:SqlClient` key.
 If you have set up your configurations in the `Aspire:SqlServer:SqlClient` section, you can just call the method without passing any parameter.

 The following example shows an _appsettings.json_ file that configures some of the available options: